-Qlik may be required to disclose personal information in response to lawful requests by public authorities, including the meet national security or law enforcement requirements.
+Qlik may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Qlik does not use personal information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the individual.

 To the extent required by the Privacy Shield principles, Qlik will offer individuals the opportunity to choose (opt out) when their personal information is (a) to be disclosed to a third party (other than a third party acting as an agent to perform task(s) on behalf of and under the instruction of Qlik as under the “Accountability for Onward Transfer” principles below), or (b) to be used for a purpose that is materially different from the purpose for which it was originally collected or subsequently authorized by the individual.
 For example, subscribers to Qlik’s marketing materials may at any time unsubscribe by using Qlik’s website http://www.qlik.com/opt-out or by contacting Qlik directly.

 Special requirements apply to Special Categories of personal information.
 For such sensitive personal information, to the extent required by the Privacy Shield principles, Qlik will offer individuals the opportunity to give affirmative express (opt in) choice if the sensitive personal information is to be disclosed to a third party or used for a purpose other than those for which it was originally collected or subsequently authorized by the individual through the exercise of the opt in choice.

 Qlik will also treat as sensitive any information received from a third party where the third party identifies and treats it as sensitive.
 Affirmative express (opt in) choice is not required when necessary for the establishment of legal claims or defenses, when required to provide medical care or diagnosis, in the vital interests of the data subject or another person, related to personal information manifestly made public by the individual and when necessary to carry out the organization’s legal obligations.